 A synchronization license comprises two sets of rights: publishing and master use.
-Publishing rights refer to the written composition and come built-in to authorship of a song. [...]
-If a licensee wants to use the original version of a song in an ad [...] master use rights must also be secured.
-(2009, p.
-25)
+Publishing rights refer to the written composition and come built-in to authorship of

 The first set of rights involves the writers, composers and editors of the original score; the second usually involves the producers of a specific recording.
 The prices for these licences are set at the end of the process of negotiation by the rights holders (usually the record company representatives) and the advertising executives.
 Negotiation can take many factors into account to determine the licencing price: